Khyrki/Khyrki/README.md

 🕵️‍♂️About me:

-I'm Khyrki Mitsunobi - 24 years old Jr Web Developer
+I'm Khyrki Mitsunobi - 24 years old, Jr Web Developer
+- 🇧🇷 I'm Brazilian
+- 🍺 I like to drink with friends
+- 🍿 I like to watch movies
-- I’m currently learning mySQL 🎲🎲
+- 🌱 I’m currently learning mySQL